Edu4rdSHL/edu4rdshl.github.io/_posts/2025-02-12-about-to-leave-matrix-oh-wait-there-s-conduwuit.md

 The differences between Conduit and Conduwuit are detailed [in their website](https://conduwuit.puppyirl.gay/differences.html).

+### Preparation

+If you want to preserve E2E messages, you need to export your encryption keys.
+On [Element](https://element.io/), you can do it by:

+- For room keys, go to: `Settings > Security & Privacy > Cryptography > Export E2E room keys`.
+- For session keys, go to: `Settings > Encryption > Export keys`.

 ### Installation and configuration

 The installation and configuration of Conduwuit are very straightforward, especially if you're going to use the Docker image.
 You can find the installation instructions [here](https://conduwuit.puppyirl.gay/deploying/docker.html).